yaene/qemu/docs/devel/qapi-code-gen.rst

 QMP).
 In other sections, the text is formatted, and rST markup can be used.

 QMP Examples can be added by using the ``.. qmp-example::`` directive.
-In its simplest form, this can be used to contain a single QMP code block which accepts standard JSON syntax with additional server directionality indicators (``->`` and ``<-``), and elisions (``...``).
+In its simplest form, this can be used to contain a single QMP code block which accepts standard JSON syntax with additional server directionality indicators (``->`` and ``<-``), and elisions.
+An elision is commonly ``...``, but it can also be or a pair of ``...`` with text in between.

 Optionally, a plaintext title may be provided by using the ``:title:`` directive option.
 If the title is omitted, the example title will default to "Example:".

 A simple QMP example::

   # .. qmp-example::
-  #    :title: Using query-block
   #
-  #    -> { "execute": "query-block" }
+  #     -> { "execute": "query-name" }
-  #    <- { ... }
+  #     <- { "return": { "name": "Fred" } }

 More complex or multi-step examples where exposition is needed before or between QMP code blocks can be created by using the ``:annotated:`` directive option.
 When using this option, nested QMP code blocks must be entered explicitly with rST's ``::`` syntax.

-Highlighting in non-QMP languages can be accomplished by using the ``.. code-block:: lang`` directive, and non-highlighted text can be achieved by omitting the language argument.

 For example::